bcgov/moh-prime/documentation/HpdidLookup-API.md

 ### About the parameters

-Values for `hpdids` should only be for the users of the system permitting them to access PharmaNet (???).
+Values for `hpdids` should only be for the users of "the system permitting them to access PharmaNet" \[term for this???\].
 Whether or not a user may potentially work at another care setting, for privacy and security reasons, the `hpdids` can only be sourced from the data of that installation of software.

 The `careSetting` parameter should be set to the Health Authority code where the software used by potential PRIME enrollees is installed.
 For example, in the special case of CareConnect software, if it is installed in a Health Authority care setting, the code of that Health Authority should be passed.
 However if it is installed in a PCHP care setting, `CC` should be passed.